 The Associated Press (AP) article titled “Hawaii man devastated about sending missile alert” cited three fundamental process failures at the Hawaii Emergency Management Agency (HEMA) that contributed to this debacle:

-- The agency had a vague checklist for missile alerts, letting workers to interpret the steps they should follow inconsistently.
+- The agency had a vague missile alert checklist, letting workers to interpret the steps they should follow inconsistently.

-- There was no requirement for a second person to sign off on alerts before they were sent.
+- There was no requirement for a second person to sign off on alerts before sending alarms to the world.

 - There was no training or process on how to correct a false warning.